Gridness/Grasp-Scripts/README.md

 # [OUTDATED | NO LONGER SUPPORTED] Grasp Scripts
-Scripts used in Grasp board game in Tabletop Simulator
+Scripts previously used in Grasp board game in Tabletop Simulator (playtesting phase 1)